Doctor of Philosophy in Landscape Architecture

 The doctoral programs are tailored to the goals of each student; no two students in the program are likely to take an identical set of courses.
 At the same time, however, the programs are guided by a framework to assure that each student's academic efforts will lead to demonstrated research creativity and competence.

-Since students in the programs come from diverse academic and professional backgrounds, it is important that this framework be interpreted to take advantage both of the individual's past accomplishments and the resources available at the University.
+Because students in the programs come from diverse academic and professional backgrounds, it is important that this framework be interpreted to take advantage both of the individual's past accomplishments and the resources available at the university.

 Admission to the doctoral program includes the assignment of an advisor and one or more faculty